Top Church Training

 ‘They helped get me into a temporary hostel and within eight weeks they found me a place to live.
 With their support I got a job as a retail supervisor, and they taught me how to manage my finances as I was living on my own for the first time.’

-However, after everything Charlie had been through, her vulnerability meant she found herself in an abusive relationship:
+However, after everything Charlie had been through, her vulnerability meant she was abused in her relationship:

 ’He attacked me outside my front door.
 He grabbed me and strangled me up against a wall.
 I still don’t know how I got free.
 Top Church helped me go to the police, but they couldn’t do anything.
 In the end I had to leave my home and quit my job for my own safety.’